laravel/docs/broadcasting.md

 <a name="concept-overview"></a>
 ## Concept Overview

 Laravel's event broadcasting allows you to broadcast your server-side Laravel events to your client-side JavaScript application using a driver-based approach to WebSockets.
-Currently, Laravel ships with [Pusher](https://pusher.com) and Redis drivers.
+Currently, Laravel ships with [Pusher Channels](https://pusher.com/channels) and Redis drivers.
 The events may be easily consumed on the client-side using the [Laravel Echo](#installing-laravel-echo) Javascript package.

 Events are broadcast over "channels", which may be specified as public or private.
 Any visitor to your application may subscribe to a public channel without any authentication or authorization; however, in order to subscribe to a private channel, a user must be authenticated and authorized to listen on that channel.

 <a name="using-example-application"></a>
 ### Using An Example Application

 Before diving into each component of event broadcasting, let's take a high level overview using an e-commerce store as an example.
-We won't discuss the details of configuring [Pusher](https://pusher.com) or [Laravel Echo](#installing-laravel-echo) since that will be discussed in detail in other sections of this documentation.
+We won't discuss the details of configuring [Pusher Channels](https://pusher.com/channels) or [Laravel Echo](#installing-laravel-echo) since that will be discussed in detail in other sections of this documentation.

 In our application, let's assume we have a page that allows users to view the shipping status for their orders.
 Let's also assume that a `ShippingStatusUpdated` event is fired when a shipping status update is processed by the application: